MrLoh/thesis-davidson/manuscript.md

 Similarly to the previous section we are going to examine Davidson's epistemology from a discussion that starts with another question that arises from the Turing test.
 This time, it is not the question *how* we can judge the computer, but *what* it is that would make a computer think.
 Davidson takes this rout in 'What Thought Requires' [-@Davidson:2001wt]:

-> "So we need to ask what would turn calculation, in the sense in which [...] a computer can calculate, into thought? […] Some non-human animals can learn a great deal, but they do not learn that something is true. […Only] a creature with propositional attitudes is equipped to fit a new concept into a complex scheme in which concepts have logical and other relations to one another. […S]ome degree of holism goes with having concepts.
+> "So we need to ask what would turn calculation, in the sense in which [...] a computer can calculate, into thought? [...]
+Some non-human animals can learn a great deal, but they do not learn that something is true. [...Only] a creature with propositional attitudes is equipped to fit a new concept into a complex scheme in which concepts have logical and other relations to one another. [...]Some degree of holism goes with having concepts.
 >
-> [T]he fundamental distinction [lies] between a mindless disposition to respond differentially to the members of a class of stimuli, and a disposition to respond to those items *as* members of that class. [...]
+> The fundamental distinction [lies] between a mindless disposition to respond differentially to the members of a class of stimuli, and a disposition to respond to those items *as* members of that class. [...]
 A creature that cannot entertain the thought that it may be wrong has no concepts, no thoughts.
 To this extent, the possibility of thought depends on the idea of objective truth, of there being a way things are which is not up to us. [...]
 What is needed is something that can provide a standard against which an individual can check his or her reactions, and only other individuals can do this.
 Adding a second person helps [...to pick out the relevant cause and to explain error].
 It narrows down the relevant cause to the nearest cause common to two agents who are triangulating the cause by jointly observing an object and each other's reactions.
 The two observers don't share neural firings or incoming photons; the nearest thing they share is the object prompting both to react in ways the other can note. [...]
 Triangulation also creates the space needed for error, not by deciding what is true in any particular case, but by making objectivity dependent on intersubjectivity." [@Davidson:2001wt, p.
 138--137 & 141--143]

 Davidson answers the question what distinguishes our ability to think from the ability to simply do very complex tasks like computers with the fact that we have concepts that occur in a holistic way.
 It is the concept of error that is the key to thought.
 The concept or error allows us to distinguish between pure conditioned responses (which can’t be wrong, just like the calculations of a computer) and the right application of a concept.
 This requires semantics for a language which can distinguish between what we think and what is in the world.
 The core of the concept of semantics is the truth predicate; the idea that our thoughts and sentences can be true *or false*.
 This is also called the idea of objective truth --- of a truth that lies beyond ones own judgement.
 This is the quintessential question of natural language philosophy raised by Wittgenstein: "what is the difference between using words correctly and merely thinking that one is using them correctly?" [@Davidson:1994sa, p.
 116]